-Thank you for all of your support and for those who contacted me during the session to share your feedback on issues important to you.
+Thank you for all of your support and those who contacted me during the session to share your feedback on important issues to you, our community, and the state.
 It is an honor serving you in the Texas House of Representatives.